Bachfischer/bachfischer.github.io/_posts/2022-01-21-testing-the-robustness-of-learned-index-structures.md

 This novel approach of implementing database indexes has inspired a surge of recent research aimed at studying the effectiveness of learned index structures.
 However, while the main advantage of learned index structures is their ability to adjust to the data via their underlying ML model, this also carries the risk of exploitation by a malicious adversary.

-This post will show some experiments that I have conducted as a follow-up to the research for my [master's thesis](/publication/2021-12-08-adversarial-workload-matters) at The University of Melbourne.
+This post will show some experiments that I have conducted as a follow-up to the research on [adversarial machine learning in the context of learned index structures](/publication/2021-12-08-adversarial-workload-matters) that was part of my master's thesis at The University of Melbourne.

 {% include toc %}